ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 _(Then codes something furiously.
 Several repetitions of the same scene.
 Back to the green bar.)_

 **EMMANUEL**
 D'une manière générale, la barre rouge est votre amie.
 Bien sûr, n'utilisez pas la technique grossière du débutant qui consiste à casser quelque chose exprès.
-Non, soyez plus subtil. Écrivez un gros test. _(JONATHAN écrit un gros test.)_ Remaniez sur la barre rouge.
+Non, soyez plus subtil. Écrivez un gros test. _(JONATHAN writes a large test.)_ Remaniez sur la barre rouge.
 Et surtout, corrigez des parties du code qui n'ont rien à voir.
 Sur la barre rouge.
 Les fautes d'orthographe.
 Sur la barre rouge.
 Les accolades en fin de ligne.
 Sur la barre rouge.

-_(Exemple.)_
+_(Example.)_

 **JONATHAN**
 When the other takes back the lead and the keyboard, _(EMMANUEL takes back the keyboard)_ for it will inevitably happen, do not fight.
 On the contrary, use this new context to your advantage, when they will be under the illusion of contributing and will therefore be less wary.